vmware-tanzu/tanzu-dev-portal/content/guides/architectural-design-records-what-were-the-engineers-thinking/index.md

 level2: Modern Development Practices
 ---

 Rip Van Winkle fell asleep for 20 years and the world moved underneath him.
 He woke up as a stranger in a familiar land, unable to recall details of the past.
 I empathize with him.
 When I wake up Monday morning I often ask, what did I do on Friday?
-How do I explain decisions I made six months ago?
+What did I do last month?
+And why?
 The details are lost to the sands of time.

 This happened to me recently.
-After I finished working with a client, a new project lead joined the project.
-They noticed I decided to fork the codebase and wanted to know why.
-That was about six months ago, and I did not remember.
+Six months after I finished working with a client, a new project lead joined.
+They wanted to know why I decided to fork the codebase, and I did not remember.

-Luckily I did something else 6 months ago: I wrote an architectural design record to explain why the fork was necessary.
-It also mentioned alternative approaches and highlighted potential future improvements.
+Luckily I did something else 6 months ago: I wrote an architectural decision record to explain why the fork was necessary.
+In addition to my reasoning, it also mentioned alternative approaches and highlighted potential future improvements.
 The project lead quickly understood the reasoning and moved on to the next concern.
 The best part?
 I didn’t have to say a word or explain further; the record was enough.

 Architectural decision records (ADRs) document the thought process behind important engineering decisions.
 Topics can range from choosing an authorization back end to style guides or test refactor strategies.
 The record can be a single paragraph or multiple pages.
 The record serves as a snapshot of the past.